TariAgentBenchmark/sgan/TRAINING.md

 ## Step 2: Train a model

-Now you can train a new model by running the script:
+Now you can train a new model by running the script (device defaults to auto-detect; override with `--device mps` on Apple Silicon, `--device cuda`, or `--use_gpu 0` for CPU):

 ```bash
 python scripts/train.py